-Grip, Posture, Backswing, Downswing and Impact Zone or Release
+Grip, Posture, Backswing, Downswing and Impact Zone or Release:

 Every aspect of the fundamentals is important and each one needs to be understood clearly.
+A few of these were featured last season and the series will be covered again to reinforce the basics.